RahulSomaraj/AI_PSC_HOX/architecture.md

     SUBTOPICS ||--o{ EXAM_SYLLABUS_ITEMS : "narrowed by (optional)"

     %% ============ EXISTING MODULES - NOT PART OF THIS WORK ========
-    %% EXAMS here is the attempt-session table (a user's run through a set of
-    %% questions), which is why the catalog entity above is EXAM_POSTS.
-The
-    %% two are different things and both are live.

     USERS ||--o{ EXAMS : "attempts"
     COURSE ||--o{ EXAMS : "is attempted through"